skyler-chan/deep-learning-journey/chapter1_notes.md

 # Building our first model - Dog vs Cat Classifier

+## What do we need to train a model?

+1. Data
+2. Labels
+3. Loss function to measure performance of the model
+4. Optimizer to update parameters

 ## How?

 1. Download a dataset of dog, cat photos